 What Shingles do we use?

 In our market of Raleigh, North Carolina, we’ve seen that GAF’s claim of being the most popular seems to be the case.
 For most of our roof replacements these days, homeowners are choosing to go for the GAF Timberline HDZ architectural shingle, for its value, durability, and color options available.
-The next shingle we see used the most is probably the CertainTeed Landmark Pro architectural shingle, which is also a great option for durability for value.
+The next shingle we see used the most is CertainTeed Landmark Pro architectural shingle, which is also a great option for durability for value.